SEPI-BHR/MPL_Course_Final_Project_NSVD/README.md

 #### EXP1: This part includes making the baseline code run.
 - There are three notebooks created for this part.
-    - Caption train: original architecture
+    - `base-cap-tr-final.ipynb`: original architecture
-    - Question train: original architecture
+    - `base-ques-tr-final.ipynb`: original architecture
-    - Question test: original architecture
+    - `base-ques-test-final-final.ipynb`: original architecture
 - You ca find the results for this experiment as following:

     |  | Caption_train| Question_train| Question_test|